 LV: Yes, yes, we had to have, because Will’s own was too big.

 PK: Too big to fit in the screen?

 LV: (laughs) No, too big because everybody got very confused when they saw it.

 While this is totally a thing that happened, Dafoe defended his expulsion in a conversation with The Mirror.

 It was a sexual education, because my sisters were the horniest little girls.
 They would tell me stuff that, when I was small, I didn't want to hear.
-I remember one of my sisters talking about fellatio and cunnilingus when I was six years old.
-I said, ‘Only dirty people do that, right?’
+I remember one of my sisters talking about fellatio and cunnilingus when I was 6 years old.
+I said, "Only dirty people do that, right?"
 She just laughed.
-When I told my friends what I knew about the birds and bees, they beat me up because they found it so disgusting.”
+When I told my friends what I knew about the birds and bees, they beat me up because they found it so disgusting.

 “This is the last thing I want to talk about," he icily told an Independent reporter.
-Too bad, the ads are delightfully creepy.